Where Susan G. Weidener, author of Again in a Heartbeat and Morning at Wellington Square, offers a place to share our stories . . .

-When and Where: We'll be meeting for critique from 9-11:30 a.m. on Saturday, April 26 at Wellington Square Bookshop.
+Group critique resumes Saturday, August 23 from 9-11:30 a.m. at Wellington Square Bookshop.
 This is a confidential and small gathering of writers - no more than six and we can relax and spend time on honing and polishing our work, learning more about the craft of writing as well as gaining invaluable insight about our work through the process of critique.

 There is a $20 fee for each participant due at the beginning of the critique session.
 The fee goes toward editing time and the Women's Writing Circle.